zone117x/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

 {% endnavtab %}
 {% navtab Kind %}

-# Install Kong Gateway with Kind
+## Install Kong Gateway with Kind

 Kind stands for Kubernetes In Docker, and is a tool for running local Kubernetes clusters using Docker Containers.
-We will be using Kind to deploy the clusters and Helm to install Kong Gateway.
+In this guide you use Kind to deploy a cluster and Helm to install Kong Gateway.
 ## Prerequisites

 - [`Helm 3`](https://helm.sh/)
 - [`kubectl`](https://kubernetes.io/docs/tasks/tools/) v1.19 or later
 - A `license.json` enterprise license file from Kong
 - [KinD](https://kind.sigs.k8s.io/)
-- Open port 80, and 443.
+- Ports 80 and 443 available

-## Start Kind Kubernetes
+## Create Kubernetes Cluster

+To build a local Kubernetes Cluster you have to create a YAML file that contains details about your cluster.
+Starting from the cat command, and ending with EOF, highlight and copy this entire text block, then paste it into your terminal.

     cat <<EOF > /tmp/kind-config.yaml && kind create cluster --config /tmp/kind-config.yaml
     apiVersion: kind.x-k8s.io/v1alpha4